tee-yankov/ngBoilerplate/README.md

-#A simple boilerplate for Angular with an Express backend and Gulp as a build tool
+# A simple boilerplate for Angular with an Express backend and Gulp as a build tool
 ## Includes:
-- Angular.js
+- Angular.js Frontend
-- Express
+- Express Backend
-- Gulp
+- Gulp Configuration

 ## Instructions:
 1. Clone the project in an empty folder.